Smart Home

 Mitsubishi - Comfort

 HVAC platform rebuild.
-React Native mobile, web architecture, firmware integration.
-20+ point NPS increase.
+React Native mobile, web architecture, and IoT firmware integration.

 Technical Challenges